mikewgd/mikewgd-site/src/pages/entry/fresh-ink.md

 Utilizes modern Web API’s such as pointer events to calculate pressure, tilt, providing a precise drawing experience on a canvas element.
 Using the Paper.js library to allow users to draw on the canvas with a variety of different brushes, strokes and colors.

-<span class="entryMedia" thumb="https://res.cloudinary.com/dgjsyaqlh/image/upload/v1566217683/fresh-ink_noetue.png" full="undefined" type="article"><a href="https://www.rga.com/work/case-studies/fresh-ink"></span>
+<span class="entryMedia" thumb="https://res.cloudinary.com/dgjsyaqlh/image/upload/v1566217683/fresh-ink_noetue.png" full="undefined" type="article">[link href="https://www.rga.com/work/case-studies/fresh-ink"]Case study[/link] for Samsung fresh ink work.</span>